ovrcomr/knowledge_units/programming_languages/rust/files/common_programming_concepts/functions/return_value.md

 }
 ```

-This works because the line inside the `add_one()` function is considered as an expression.
-In the case a semicolon is used, it will be a statement
+In the case a function is not designed to return something, it will return the unit `()` type.
-and returns a error because of returning nothing.
-The compiler expect from the `add_one()` function to return something with the `i32` type, add the second case,
-it will return nothing, `()` (unit type) instead of `i32`, that will cause an error.